Monday, October 21, 2013

 target="_blank" title="Children's Festival 2012">2012, the first

-time the "Children's Festival" was held there
+time the "Children's Festival" was held there, resulted in a

 well attended, well received, fun filled afternoon with